Our History

 Continuing to Impact

-At Worthington Industries, good citizenship is deeply ingrained in our values.
+At Worthington Enterprises, good citizenship is deeply ingrained in our values.
 Learn more about how we are impacting the communities where we live and work today.